 “That’s been a big chunk of my life, and on Sunday, everything that I’ve got is going into [trying to win].”

 For de Rozario, her gold medal went a long way towards erasing the disappointment of the 2014 Commonwealth Games, which saw her withdraw just days before racing due to illness.

 “This ranks amazingly high,” de Rozario said.

 “I think I say relatively often that winning is quite a lonely feeling, which is weird, but it’s because no one cares as much as you do.

 “But to have this moment in front of so many Australians is not the same, it’s definitely added something to it.”

-Ballard sealed an Australian quinella with a fierce dash over the final 70 metres that broke the challenge of Canadian rival Diane Roy (3:36.97).
+Ballard sealed an Australian quinella with a fierce dash over the final 70m, which broke the challenge of Canadian rival Diane Roy (3:36.97).

 “If I’m going to lose to anyone, I’d rather it be to Madi.
 She’s had such a good build-up, she’s really rocking it,” Ballard said.

 “I’ve had a rocky build-up, so each day I’ve been getting in the chair lately, I’ve just had to take what comes.
 But that was a better version of what could come, so I’m really happy with that.”

 In other Aussie results, Eliza Ault-Connell (3:38.88) finished fifth in her first race at a Commonwealth Games since appearances in 2002 and 2006, while 17-year-old rising star Sam Rizzo (3:14.16) finished sixth behind Fearnley and Lappin.